Menu of Interventions

 - Increased engagement in animal advocacy

-This category refers to social media campaigns and online advertisements aimed to raise awareness about animal issues (e.g., factory farm conditions) and promote behavioral changes, such as adopting a more plant-based diet.
-Tactics include targeted advertising, sharing content like videos or infographics, and mobilizing communities or individuals through grassroots efforts.
+This tactic refers to social media campaigns and online advertisements aimed at raising awareness about animal issues (e.g., factory farm conditions) and promote behavioral change, such as adopting a more plant-based diet.
+Tactics include: targeted advertising; sharing content like videos or infographics; and mobilizing communities or individuals through online grassroots efforts.

 Expected outcome(s):